Myth 1: It's not a big deal. My parents smoked in pregnancy and I'm fine.

 Myth 2: Quitting will stress me out and harm the baby more.

-Not true.
-Smoking in pregnancy is much more harmful to the baby than any stress that may come with quitting.Hide details
+This is not true.
+Smoking in pregnancy is much more harmful to the baby than any stress that may come from quitting, and there is help available to support you to manage this.Hide details

 Myth 3: A small baby will make labour easier.